Hyundai Accent: Second generation (LC; 1999)

 The redesigned 1999 Accent (LC) sported a more angular body and increased dimensions.
 It received a minor facelift in 2003, and was given the model code LC2.
 When the Accent sedan underwent a 2006 redesign, the liftback continued on sale during 2006 only in Canada, since the liftback skipped the 2006 model year for the United States.
 But for Korea, it was the first model with the new nameplate: Verna.

 The Accent got revised 1.3 and 1.5-litre engines, featuring various improvements to lower noise, vibration, and harshness.
 A 1.6-litre DOHC 16-valve replaced the 1.5-litre from 2001, with the 1.5 continuing to be available in some markets.
-This Accent was also the first to get a diesel version, with a 1.5-litre three-cylinder direct injection turbodiesel, which was badged CRDi.
+This Accent was also the first to get a diesel version, with a 1.5-litre three-cylinder direct injection turbodiesel with four valves per cylinder, which was badged CRDi.

-Trim levels were GSi, CDX and MVi: this was standard on most export versions, although some European markets had their own designations with names like Dynamic=Version etc. Some markets used LS and GLS.
+Trim levels were GSi, CDX and MVi: this was standard on most export versions, although some European markets had their own designations with names like Dynamic Version etc. Some markets used LS and GLS.